carbon-language/carbon-lang/lld/docs/NewLLD.rst

 * Driver

   The linking process is driven by the driver.
-The driver
+The driver:

   - processes command line options,
   - creates a symbol table,
-  - creates an InputFile for each input file and put all symbols in it into the symbol table,
+  - creates an InputFile for each input file and puts all symbols within into the symbol table,
   - checks if there's no remaining undefined symbols,
   - creates a writer,
   - and passes the symbol table to the writer to write the result to a file.